 Reading and Writing Across the Curriculum

 Sierra High School is at the forefront of Reading and Writing Across the Curriculum, which the Non-negotiables support.
-We promote a classroom environment where Reading, Listening, Speaking, Writing and Thinking occur daily.
+We promote a classroom environment where Reading, Listening, Speaking, Writing and Thinking occurs daily.
 For 2017-18, we are now researching how to embed Math analytical and reasoning skills across the curriculum as well.
-These skills support inquiry, critical thinking and complexity.
+These skills support inquiry, critical thinking, and complexity.
 The goal is for our scholars to be able to transfer learning between contents and across multiple scenarios – thus developing complex thinkers who create their own knowledge.